Coding conventions for SIS developers

 ,catch

-and similar keywords (not after method names). - Trailing Whitespaces: Remove all trailing whitespaces.
+and similar keywords (not after method names). - Remove all trailing whitespaces at the end of lines.

 - Eclipse users can use the Source - Cleanup option to accomplish this.